 When it comes time for a business owner to complete business tax forms, it can get a bit confusing when trying to understand how to handle equipment and supplies purchased for business purposes.
 These two types of purchases are considered in different ways for accounting and tax purposes.

-Some purchases, especially those of a smaller amount, can be expensed, while other purchases, usually equipment, must be depreciated.
+Some purchases, especially those of a smaller amount, can be expensed, while other purchases, usually equipment, must be depreciated (spread out over time).

 Equipment and Supplies for Business Use Only

-Supplies, such as printer paper, cannot be used for personal printing.
+Supplies, such as printer paper, cannot be used for personal purposes.
 While this doesn't seem like an important distinction, an IRS audit might find these purchases non-deductible if you can't prove their use as a business expense.

 Expensing vs. Depreciating

-The most important thing to remember about the difference between business supplies and business equipment is that supplies are a short-term or current asset, while equipment is a long-term asset.
+The most important thing to remember about the difference between business supplies and business equipment is that supplies are a short-term or current assets and equipment is a long-term asset.